 Hit the beach

-The Nexus Beach Resort has 6km of white, sandy beach so is a perfect play area for children.
+We were at the Nexus Beach Resort, so enjoyed the beach here.
+The resort has 6km of white, sandy beach so is a perfect play area for children.
 It also has some spectacular sunsets in the evening.

 Ride the waves